 Then $\tau: N \rightarrow L$ is a well-defined map, where, for all $r, s \in L$, $h\in H$, $k \in \mathbbm{k}$, the Yetter-Drinfeld module structure is given by Moreover, $L$ is a Hopf algebra in $\HH$ via

 Furthermore, there is an isomorphism of coquasi-Hopf algebra $\phi: L\# H \rightarrow N$ given by

-\end{lemma} For reader's convenience, we still give an example about $\GG$, where $G$ is a finite group and $\Phi$ is a $3$-cocycle on $G$.
+\end{lemma} For the reader's convenience, we provide an example about $\GG$, where $G$ is a finite group and $\Phi$ is a $3$-cocycle on $G$.
 Suppose $R$ is a Hopf algebra in $\GG$.
 Since $R$ is a left $G$-comodule, there is a $G$-grading on $R$: where $^xR:=\{ X\in R\mid \rho(x)=x\otimes X \}$.
-For simplicity, in this paper, homogeneous elements in $\GG$ are denoted by capital letters, say $X,Y,Z...$, and the associated degrees are denoted by their lower cases, say $x,y,z$... \begin{exm}\rm Let us maintain the assumptions on $R$ from above.
+For simplicity, in this paper, homogeneous elements in $\GG$ are denoted by capital letters, say $X,Y,Z...$, and the associated degrees are denoted by their lowercase letters, say $x,y,z$... \begin{exm}\rm Let us maintain the assumptions on $R$ from above.
 For all $X,Y,Z \in R$, $h,g,k \in G$, we consider the following structure on $M=R \otimes \mathbbm{k}G$.

 With the above operations, $M$ is indeed a coquasi-Hopf algebra.
 Conversely, let us now consider the reverse construction.
 Suppose $M$ is a coradically graded coquasi-Hopf algebra with coradical $(\mathbbm{k}G,\Phi)$.
 Then $R:=M^{\operatorname{co}\kG}$ is an object in $\GG$ equipped with the following structures: